 On what devices does the no camera attached 0xa00f4244 error occur?

 According to user reports, we can’t find your camera 0xa00f4244 error message seems to be more prevalent for the following laptop manufacturers:

-If you use any of these and encounter the issue, make sure to check out all the solutions presented in the guide above, as they should remediate the issue and allow you to use your camera app with no problem.
+If you use any of these and encounter the issue, make sure to check out all the solutions presented in the guide below, as they should remediate the issue and allow you to use your camera app with no problem.

 How do I fix my laptop camera not found?